 Effective density, skeletal density, density distribution

-The mean effective particle density is calculated from the experimentally determined separation rates of the particles dispersed in two or more liquids with different density (e.g., H2O, D2O, and mixtures of both) using the Stokes equation.
+The multiple velocity method is used ito determine the effective density of particles.
+The average effective particle density is calculated from the experimentally determined separation velocities of the particles.
+The particles are dispersed in two or more liquids with different densities, such as H₂O, D₂O and their mixtures.
+The effective density of the particles is determined from the measured velocities using the Stokes equation.

 Test solvents are used from the 3D Hansen Space as continuous phases in which the particles are dispersed.
 The separation kinetics of the particles in each test liquid in LUMiSizer® bzw.
 LUMiReader® PSA are determined.
 From these data, the normalization of the sedimentation times of the particles for each test phase is based on the integral extinktion.